Interviews underlined in red are posted on this site.

 In 2012, he co-founded Declara, a company based in Silicon Valley that applies artificial intelligence to improve how adults learn.
 He also advises banks and other institutions on ‘innovation strategies for social impact’.

 is a broadcaster, Faith, Hope and Mischief: Tiny acts of rebellion by an everyday activist (2020)..
 He is a visiting fellow at St John’s College, Durham, where he is reading for a PhD on ethics in digital culture.
 He is the author of Too Much Information?
 (2019) and

-is assistant headteacher at Bicester Community College.
+is first deputy headteacher at The Bicester School.
 He is the author of three books, including Shopping for God (Fount, 2001).

 is the founder and editor of Ship of Fools, the online magazine and community.
 His best-known book, The Bible from Scratch (Lion), has been in print since 1987.
 His latest book, Jumble Sales of the Apocalypse, will be published by SPCK in 2017.

 was editor of Third Way from 2002 to 2016, and is now publications manager of Quakers in Britain.

 For High Profiles, Simon has interviewed Simon Armitage, Billy Bragg, Julie Burchill, Martin Carthy, Nick Cohen, Nadine Dorries, Tracey Emin, Nick Griffin, Darcus Howe, Simon Jenkins, Owen Jones, Mike Leigh, Ben Okri, Michael Rosen, Dennis Skinner, Patti Smith, Kate Tempest, Francis Wheen, Benjamin Zephaniah and Slavoj Žižek.